Mercury(II) iodide

-Mercury(II) iodide is a chemical compound with the molecular formula HgI_{2}.
+Mercury(II) iodide is the inorganic compound with the molecular formula HgI_{2}.
+The compound has attracted interest because it exhibits thermochromism, i.e. its color changes markedly with temperature.
 It is typically produced synthetically but can also be found in nature as the extremely rare mineral coccinite.
-Unlike the related mercury(II) chloride it is hardly soluble in water (<100 ppm).
+Unlike the related mercury(II) chloride, it is poorly soluble in water (<100 ppm).

 Production

-Mercury(II) iodide is produced by adding an aqueous solution of potassium iodide to an aqueous solution of mercury(II) chloride with stirring; the precipitate is filtered off, washed and dried at 70 °C.
+Mercury(II) iodide precipitates when an aqueous solution of potassium iodide is added to an aqueous solution of mercury(II) chloride.